afrigeri/geologic-symbols/README.md

 http://creativecommons.org/licenses/by/3.0/

-2012 (c) Andrea Nasse, Alessandro Frigeri
+2012 (c) Andrea Nass, Alessandro Frigeri

 WHY DO I HAVE TO CITE THIS WORK?